berkmancenter/classifurlr/doc/classification_api.md

 #### response

-An array of response data returned to the original request.
-There must be at least one response to classify or an error will be returned.

-#### response attributes

-**statusCode**
+**status**

 HTTP status code returned in the response.

-**responseHeaders**

-The HTTP headers sent as part of the response.
-Each header should be separated by CRLF as defined by HTTP.
+**statusText**

+HTTP response status description.

+**httpVersion**

+Response HTTP Version.

+**headers**

+List of response headers as objects, each containing name and value attributes.

-If you are sending more than one response with your transaction data, it is strongly recommended that you include the responseHeaders attribute in each response object (as well as matching url in the related request object).
+If you are sending more than one entry with your transaction data, it is strongly recommended that you include the response headers attribute in each response object (as well as matching url in the related request object).
 This way, the classifiers can differentiate between, e.g., redirects, historic data, or unrelated requests.

+**cookies**

+List of response cookie objects, each containing at least name and value attributes.
+Other attributes are allowed and described in the HAR spec.

 **rawResults**